 You can unsubscribe at any time - just go to the page "My Subscriptions" and click the "Unsubscribe" link that can be found next to the Star's name.

-While subscribing, you will be asked to fill out a credit card form.
+While subscribing, you will be asked to fill out a payment method form (i.e., credit card or debit card acceptable).
 You need to do it only once when subscribing for the first time.
-For subsequent subscriptions, you can use the same credit card or add a new card.
+For subsequent subscriptions, you can use the same payment method or add a new one.

 There are many reasons why your payment can be declined.
 Credit card companies don't tell us the reason behind it.
 The best way to handle this situation is to contact your bank directly to make sure that your account information is accurate and/or you have sufficient funds.